crystalleontis/VibeCoded/README.md

 -- Overfitting: Memorizing training data prevents effective generalization.

 -- Failure in Retrieval Augmented Generation (RAG): When models pull from external sources, they may Misinterpret or fail to fact-check the data.

-- "Sycophancy" and Misleading Conformity:

-Chatbots may agree with a user's incorrect assumptions to keep them engaged, sometimes confirming delusional beliefs or reinforcing negative emotions.

 - The constraint of knowledge cutoff: